peteropondo28-cyber/airbnb-clone-project/README.md

 Redis: Used for caching and session management.
 Docker: Containerization tool for consistent development and deployment environments.
 CI/CD Pipelines: Automated pipelines for testing and deploying code changes.

+##Database Design
+Users
+Field	   Description
+user_id	Unique identifier for each user. name	Full name of the user. email	User’s email address (must be unique). password_hash	Encrypted password for login authentication. role	Specifies user type (e.g., admin, host, guest). phone_number	Contact number. date_joined	Timestamp for when the user created their account.

+Relationships:

+A User can own multiple Properties (if host).

+A User can make multiple Bookings.

+A User can leave multiple Reviews.

+Properties
+Field      	Description
+property_id	Unique identifier for each property. owner_id	References the user_id of the property owner. title	Name or short description of the property. description	Detailed description of the property. location	Address or city where the property is located. price_per_night	Cost of renting the property per night. availability_status	Indicates if the property is available for booking. created_at	Timestamp when the property was added.

+Relationships:

+A Property belongs to one User (owner).

+A Property can have multiple Bookings and Reviews.

+Bookings
+Field	      Description
+booking_id	Unique identifier for each booking. user_id	References the user who made the booking. property_id	References the booked property. check_in_date	Date the booking starts. check_out_date	Date the booking ends. total_amount	Total cost of the booking. booking_status	e.g., pending, confirmed, cancelled. created_at	Timestamp for when the booking was made.

+Relationships:

+A Booking belongs to one User and one Property.

+A Booking can have one Payment.

+ Reviews
+Field	      Description
+review_id	Unique identifier for each review. user_id	References the user who wrote the review. property_id	References the property being reviewed. rating	Numeric rating (e.g., 1–5 stars). comment	Text feedback about the property. created_at	Timestamp when the review was posted.

+Relationships:

+A Review belongs to one User and one Property.

+Payments
+Field	Description
+payment_id	Unique identifier for each payment. booking_id	References the booking being paid for. user_id	References the user making the payment. amount	Amount paid. payment_method	e.g., credit card, PayPal, M-Pesa. payment_status	e.g., pending, completed, failed. payment_date	Timestamp when payment was made.

+Relationships:

+A Payment belongs to one Booking and one User.